IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.4.2.5 Use Case \#5: Document Subscription for Mobile Alert System

-The availability of a specific document is notified in a Mobile Alert System with a patient-independent subscription.
+The availability of a specific document is notified in a Mobile Alert System with a multi-patient subscription.

 ##### 1:54.4.2.5.1 Document Subscription for Mobile Alert System Use Case Description